 I’m from philly and I have to say for anyone that is visiting don’t do the tourist stuff!
 Don’t go take pictures with the rocky statue and then completely miss the art museum!
 I would say I love the areas of Rittenhouse square, Old City, Northern Liberties, and Fairmount.
 They have great shopping and wonderful cafes.
 Also Manayunk is great for restaurants and shopping.
 Also please avoid Pat’s and Gino’s, they are so overrated it’s not even funny plus since they make the cheesesteaks so fast they aren’t very tasty.
-If you have to get a cheesesteak, try Tony Luke’sposted about 1 year ago
+If you have to get a cheesesteak, try Tony Luke’sposted over 1 year ago

 I live in the bay area, and I honestly love it here.
 I used to pity people who never strayed more than like 30 miles from their hometown, but I myself might be that person.
 I go to school at a place that’s simultaneously a hippie landmark, and high-ranking educational institute—definitely a refreshing mix of cultures and ideas.